-On 30 January 2013, the Company paid US\$70,000 to extend the lease by one year and is required to incur an additional US\$1,500,000 in exploration expenditures (Note 16).
+On 30 January 2013, the Company paid US\$70,000 to extend the lease by one year and was required to incur an additional US\$1,500,000 in exploration expenditures by 31 December 2013.
+The Company did not complete these expenditures and is actively engaged in negotiations to amend the terms of the current agreement (Note 12).